cksource/mrgit/README.md

                             if "$rootRepository" is defined in the config file.
 ```

-All these options can also be specified in `mrgit.json` (options passed through CLI takes precedence):
+All these options can also be specified in configuration file (options passed through CLI takes precedence):

 ```json
 {